 It’s likely that you’ve been given this because your school or another service that helps look after your child is using an online tool called Motional.
 Motional is designed to be used for all children in a setting, not just those who have been identified as needing a little extra support.
 We’d like you to know what it is and does, so you can better understand how this supports your child’s mental health and wellbeing.

 This article explains a bit about Motional – how and why we do what we do.
-You can always ask us directly if you have any questions – head to our website at motional.io and look for the pink circle.
+You can always ask us directly if you have any questions – look for the pink circle in the bottom right-hand corner.
 We can’t answer questions specifically about results or data stored on Motional – you’d need to ask your school or setting for that.

 We believe that learning shouldn’t just be about academic results – that’s only one part of us growing into well-rounded human beings.
 We also need to learn about how and why we feel, think, react and behave in certain ways.
+More than that, the latest Neuroscience tells us how important emotions are to all aspects of learning - from curiosity to how and what we remember!
 Motional is a tool that helps the development of this area of life in the same way that other online tools might help develop maths or english.

 If your child needed support with maths, a teacher would try and work out;